bharathnaik2k/Api-Integrated_Todo-Note/README.md

 ### Nstack API Details
 Nstack offers Todo API For Free.
-But It Collects by defalt Only 10 Todo Notes.
+But It Collects by defalt **Only 10 Todo Notes**.
 You can change the API End Point Up to 20 Todo Note.
 - I have Changed at End Point in this to store 20 Todo Notes

 ## App Preview